-A nine hour taxi ride over 250 Km of winding mountain road from Shanti Niketan Childrens' home to Manali, a small town in the Beas River Valley, the gateway of an ancient trading route through the Himalayas to Ladakh.
+A nine hour taxi ride over 250 Km of winding mountain road from the children's home we came to a small town in the Beas River Valley, the gateway of an ancient trading route through the Himalayas to Ladakh.
 Arriving in the dark was an adventure as we had to hike up a dirt path along a rushing stream with just a tiny light on a cell phone to guide us to the YWAM guest house village where we were booked for 4 nights.
 What a glorious sight greeted us the next morning as we opened the curtains.

 We walked from the guest house into this lovely valley, through a farming village with unique houses of wood construction and slate rocks on the roofs.
 Villagers were friendly to us white tourists and even enjoyed posing for a photo.